microsoft/InnerEye-Gateway/README.md

 ## Anonymisation

 The InnerEye Gateway allows users to define a set of identifiers that will be removed before being sent to the InnerEye-Inference web service.
 The set of identifier tags for removal are user-defined in [GatewayProcessorConfig.json](Source/Microsoft.Gateway/SampleConfigurations/GatewayProcessorConfig.json).

+> **Users should ensure that the file represents the appropriate level of de-identification, including against any applicable organizational or local requirements.**

 The Gateway service processes and de-identifies the DICOM files using the procedure below.

 ### Gateway DICOM Process